CaoJamie/Cam-Compsci-Part-IB-Notes/Paper5/Computer Design.md

 ## Verilog

-The following code example illustrate the common practice for SystemVerilog.
+The following code example illustrate the common practice for SystemVerilog

 ```verilog
 //a standard module